Selfnet-5G/startup/Architecture/README.md

 ### Components

+* [AIE](https://github.com/Selfnet-5G/Autonomic-Intelligence-Engine) - Hosts and curates machine learning based elements of the Intelligence in the SELFNET Framework.
+It is interfacing with the Monitoring-, Aggregation Layers and TAL-Engine.
+This allows for complex system diagnosis and runtime generation of new symptoms – enabling the SELFNET framework to learn and evolve over time.
+* **TAL Engines** - This is a set of two components that are responsible for enforcing the onboarded TAL scripts.
+One engine considered as TAL connector is integrated with the Monitoring NBI interface for collecting the foreseen by the TAL script alarms and metrics.
+This engine instantiates separate objects per TAL  symptom in the role of listeners/filters according to the TAL definitions.
+It produces symptom structures that are forwarded to the main TAL Engine.
+The main TAL engine maintains also different processing objects and spaces for every TAL definition and processes the symptoms according to each TAL script.
+For those scripts foreseeing Analyser processing a set of information units is propagated to the Analyser and corresponding outputs are collected.
+Either with Analyser involvement or without, the main TAL engine applies a rule based lookup and creates Tactics to be forwarded and processed by the Action Enforcer.
+TAL Engines support onboarding of TAL scripts, inventory of discovered symptoms and related tactics along with the feedback on the status of the deployment, options for pausing and restarting a symptom processing as well as resetting of the inventory and update or removal of the TAL scripts.

 ## NFV Orchestration & Management Layer

 It is worth emphasising that the control of the chaining of the NF applications is envisioned as a management functionality to be able to control the topology of the Virtual Network layer depicted in the figure as Network Controller (SDN App) and included logically in the VIM functionalities.

 ### Components

+* **App Manager** - This component maintains an abstraction layer that allows the Service Orchestrator to handle interactions with underlying resources provided as APPs in a uniform way.
+App Manager defines several aspects pertaining to abstraction of applications and how these can be specialized during runtime for the proper interaction with the application resources for the utilization of the operations that actuators and sensor offer.
+App Manager is integrated with App onboarding process for all types of Apps (VNFs, SDN Apps, PNFs).
+It supports the SDN App lifecycle and additionally follows VNF onboarding by automating the process of basic NS preparation.
+With respect to VNFs, App Manager maintains a view of the instantiated VNFs and generates for every instance an abstraction object to be invoked by Service Orchestrator.
+App Manager is also contacted by Service Inventory for the instantiation of the PNF abstraction objects for every PNF entity registered.
+Finally, App Manager maintains an inventory per application instance containing all the configurations applied as actuation requests in the context of Autonomous Management.

 ## SON Access Layer